WVKR-FM: History

 When Vassar College became a co-educational institution in 1969, the school began plans to launch a campus radio station to serve both the campus and the nearby communities.
 Originally, the college planned to apply for a low-power license; however, a decision was made to seek a full-power license when the tower site of WEOK-FM was donated to Vassar College after the construction of a new tower in Illinois Mountain in Marlboro.
 WVKR signed on from this tower on a test basis in December 1971 with full operations commencing after upgrades to the tower were made in March 1972.
+The station was granted permission to broadcast on FM in 1975.
+During the early Coronavirus pandemic, the station continued broadcasting, with some shows recorded remotely.